alexkoulakos/inter-tolls-gr/README.md

 # Software_engineering

 This repository hosts the semester project in the course of Software Engineering (7th semester, ECE - NTUA).
 The topic of the project was to build a web application that displays information about passes from one toll station to another.
 This data is graphically represented (using charts.js) and is thoroughly processed for settling the financial debt among toll stations.
+We used Figma for the prototyping and Flutter for the code implementation.